Mindaugas Puidokas

 Mindaugas Puidokas (born 19 March 1979) is a Lithuanian politician, 2020 draft winner and journalist.
 He was an independent candidate for the 2019 Lithuanian presidential election.

 Biography

 He graduated from the Sports University, Kaunas, in 1999.

 In 1996 won European Youth Basketball Championship together with stars like Šarūnas Jasikevičius.

-In 1995–1999, he was a correspondent for the newspaper Kauno diena, Kauno žinios, Vytautas Magnus.
+In 1995–1999, he was a correspondent for the newspapers Kauno diena, Kauno žinios, Vytautas Magnus.

 Since 2016, he is a member of the Lithuanian Seimas.
 He is one of the 9 candidates for the 2019 presidential election on 12 May 2019.